CGSOG-JumpStarts/info/Sogeti AI Innovation Pod.md

 * **Q: What happens if we don't use all of our allocated Pod capacity in a given month?**
   * **A:** The retainer model is a "pay for access" agreement that reserves the capacity of our high-demand innovation team for you, ensuring they are available when you need them.
 This is similar to paying for an insurance policy; you pay for the peace of mind and the guarantee of support, whether a major event occurs that month or not.
 The value is in the priority access and the long-term partnership, which allows our team to be proactive and continuously think about your challenges, even outside of direct project work.
 22
 * **Q: How is the work prioritized if the Pod is working with multiple clients?**
-  * **A:** Each engagement tier (Catalyst, Accelerator, Transformation) comes with a specific capacity allocation and a service-level agreement (SLA) for response times and throughput.
+  * **A:** Each engagement tier (Ignition, Turbo, Overdrive) comes with a specific capacity allocation and a service-level agreement (SLA) for response times and throughput.
 Our Pod Lead works with each client at the beginning of every sprint to prioritize their backlog and align the team's efforts with their most critical business objectives, ensuring your priorities are always addressed within the agreed-upon capacity.

 ### **Objection Handling Matrix**